Table of contents

 - 12 grams garlic (~2 large cloves, chopped)

-- Heat a frying pan over medium-high heat until hot.
+- Once all the prep is done, heat a frying pan over medium-high heat until hot.
 Add the vegetable oil, and then use tongs to add the beef in a single layer.
 Try to leave as much of the marinade in the bowl as possible.

-- Dump the onions, bell pepper, and garlic into the pan and turn the heat to up to high.
+- Dump the onions, bell pepper, and garlic into the pan and turn the heat to high.
 Stir-fry, tossing the contents of the pan periodically to ensure everything cooks evenly.

-- When the onions start becoming translucent, add the remaining marinade and toss everything together until the black pepper beef is shiny and evenly coated with sauce.
+- When the onions become translucent, add the remaining marinade and toss everything together until the black pepper beef is shiny and evenly coated with sauce.